THE INDIAN WIRELESS TELEGRAPH (AMATEUR SERVICE) RULES, 1978 as amended by The Indian Wireless Telegraphs (Amateur Service)

 14. Renewal of licence :

-(1) On the expiry of the validity of a licence, it may be renewed for a period of two years if the licensee,-
+(1) On the expiry of the validity of a licence, it may be renewed for a period of twenty years or Life-Time if the licensee,-

-(b) has actively operated his station during the past two years prior to the date of expiry of his licence and provides a certificate to the effect that he has made contacts with other amateur stations on atleast 40 occasions per year; and in the case of short Wave Listener has intercepted amateur station on at least 40 occasions per year.
+(b) has actively operated his station during the past years prior to the date of expiry of his licence and provides a self declaration to the effect that he has made contacts with other amateur stations on atleast 40 occasions per year.

 (c) pays fees on the following scale, namely :-